valohai/aws-private-workers/README.md

 This repository contains a CloudFormation template to deploy the resources required by a Valohai Private Workers setup in AWS.

-There are four templates in total:
+There are five templates in total:

-- main.yml
+main.yml
-  └─ network.yml
+├── network.yml
+|   └── subnet.yml
-  └─ worker-queue.yml
+├── worker-queue.yml
-  └─ workers.yml
+└── workers.yml

 These templates must be packaged in order to be deployed by customers.